Attractions

 He began experimenting with a mutated strain of corn smut fused with parasitic cordyceps.
 This bio-engineered fungus could lie dormant in the seed, waiting.
 His goal was to create a crop that would never succumb to blight or pest immune to drought, disease, and death itself.
 But instead, he cultivated The Hollow Blight, a pathogen that did not feed on the corn… it fed on the consumer.

-The Feeding: Blood Thirsty
+The Feeding: Contagion

 Mother's Manor